VIDEO: Social media changes the world of professional wrestling

-Social Media has changed the way we view the world.
+Social media has changed the way we view the world.
 We can't go anywhere or do anything without seeing a hashtag or a Twitter handle.

 Nowhere is that truer than in the world of sports entertainment.